July to December 2018

 Debt agreement administrators

-During the quarter, there were 4 registration applications approved for debt agreement administrators[?].
+During the year, there were 4 registration applications approved for debt agreement administrators.

-No debt agreement administrator resigned/retired or was deregistered during the quarter.
+No debt agreement administrators have resigned/retired or were deregistered during the year.

 Find more information about registration of debt agreement administrators in Inspector-General Practice Statement 4.